3geek14/Realms/Omnibus.md

 ### Advanced Regeneration ### {#advanced-regeneration}

-An advanced regeneration is a regeneration from death or soul loss which begins when the character dies (or is is rendered soulless if it brings a character back from losing their soul).
+An advanced regeneration is a regeneration from death or [soul loss]{.new}
+which begins when the character dies (or is is [rendered soulless]{.new}
+if it brings a character back from [losing their soul]{.new}).
 Each time they die, the spellcaster may choose to double the length of their regeneration (to 240 seconds, or 480 if diseased).
 The regeneration is not considered used if the target is raised before their regeneration is complete.

 ### Spell Sash ### {#spell-sash}